The Area 51 event this weekend shows that marketers can make a killing on the absurd

 For some brands, this was the perfect marketing opportunity.

 One look at the Bud Light Twitter page shows how dedicated the brand is with its feed saturated with Area 51-themed posts.
 Bud Light first threw its hat in the ring when it asked followers on Twitter to retweet its post about releasing limited-edition alien cans of Bud Light.
-That tweet currently has more than 62,000 retweets (they set a goal of 51,000 retweets), and Bud Light released the cans to fans in Nevada, Arizona and California on September 13.
+That tweet currently has more than 62,000 likes and 40,000 retweets (they set a goal of 51,000 retweets), but Bud Light released the cans to fans anyway in Nevada, Arizona and California on September 13.
 That's not all, though.
 Bud Light has an online shop where you can buy shirts, hats, a flag and even socks.
 The shop's most expensive item is a $100 bomber jacket that is sold out.
 Bud Light is hosting the Area 51 Celebration music festival at the Downtown Las Vegas Events Center tonight.
 More than 6,400 people have RSVP'd or shown interest in attending.

 Joining Bud Light in Nevada is Arby's.
 The fast-food chain sent a food truck on a cross-country journey to the Storm Area 51 base camp in Hiko, Nevada, to feed attendees with a special edition menu created for this weekend.
 From the galaxy milkshake to the redacted-on-rye sandwich, Arby's has gone all-in on Area 51.